-- The Angel comic book is currently using this plot, with a group of Corrupt Corporate Executives trying to use a VERY unwilling Angel and a hired Gypsy to turn rich idiots into ensouled vampires.
+- The Angel comic book has this plot, with a group of Corrupt Corporate Executives trying to use a VERY unwilling Angel and a hired Gypsy to turn rich idiots into ensouled vampires.
 It works about as well as you would expect.

 - In Forever Knight, why does every other woman who discovers that Nick is a vampire throw herself into his arms and demand to be turned?

 - One of the clients in The Collector made a Deal with the Devil to become a vampire.
 She didn't realize at the time, but vampires were completely fictional before she got her wish.